 Not only do we look for the negative but our brains also like stories.
 Stories help us process, retain and recall information.
 So with a tendency to look for what could go wrong and the habit of building a story to understand and retain this information you have a recipe for imagining negative or even worse case scenario.
 We spend a lot of time using our imagination for worry and stress.
 So what do you do about this?

 First, become aware of what’s going on.
 Understanding that you tend to look to the negative (we’ll call this storying down) is an important fact to know about yourself and your fellow humans.
 Becoming aware gives you an opportunity to make a choice.
-When you notice yourself storying down pause and ask yourself these 2 questions:
+When you notice yourself storying down stop and ask yourself these 2 questions:

 1. Is the story you are telling yourself true?
 Not could it be true, but is it true?
 If not, then why are you creating this information?